Al Michaels: 1972 National League Championship Series

 In the 1972 National League Championship Series, the defending World Series Champion Pittsburgh Pirates faced the Cincinnati Reds.
 In Game 5, with both teams tied at two games, the Pirates led 3–2 in the bottom of the ninth inning and were three outs away from advancing to the World Series.
 But Pirates closer Dave Giusti unraveled.
 He surrendered a game-tying home run to Johnny Bench before allowing back-to-back singles to Tony Pérez and Denis Menke before being relieved by Bob Moose, who almost worked out of the jam by recording two outs.

-One and two… The wind… And the pitch to Bench… Change hit in the air to deep right field, back goes Clemente…!
-At the fence…!
+One and two ...
+The wind ...
+And the pitch to Bench ...
+Change hit in the air to deep right field, back goes Clemente ...!
+At the fence ...!
 She's gone!
 Johnny Bench, who hits almost every home run to left field hits one to right.
 The game is tied.

 But with pinch-hitter Hal McRae at the plate, Moose lost his footing and uncorked a wild pitch sending George Foster, who was pinch running for Pérez, home with the pennant-clinching run and setting off a massive celebration at Riverfront Stadium.

-The stretch… And the 1–1 pitch to McRae… In the dirt — it's a wild pitch!
+The stretch ...
+And the 1–1 pitch to McRae ...
+In the dirt—it's a wild pitch!
 Here comes Foster!
 The Reds win the pennant!
 Bob Moose throws a wild pitch and the Reds have won the National League Pennant!

-— Al Michaels call on the series-ending play.
+— Al Michaels's call on the series-ending play.

 Later that October, Michaels participated in his first ever World Series as a broadcaster, where he assisted NBC's Curt Gowdy for Games 1–2, 6, and 7 in Cincinnati.
 Michaels was a product of the then broadcasting policy of announcers who represented the participating teams (a process that ended following the 1976 World Series) being invited to do televised network play–by–play for the World Series.